Computer drawing in air, showing the earth, with the words Drew's website on top

 Associated publications and presentations

 Pendergrass, D.C., D. J. Jacob, Y. J. Oak, J. Lee, M. Kim, J. Kim, S. Lee, S. Zhai, H. Irie, and H. Liao.
 A continuous 2011-2022 record of fine particulate matter (PM2.5) in East Asia at daily 2-km resolution from geostationary satellite observations: population exposure and long-term trends.
-Submitted to Atmospheric Chemistry and Physics.
+In revision at Atmos.
+Env.
 Link to PDF.

 Pendergrass, D. C., S. Zhai, J. Kim, J-H. Koo, S. Lee, M. Bae, S. Kim, H. Liao, and D. J. Jacob.
 (2022).
 Continuous mapping of fine particulate matter (PM2.5) air quality in East Asia at daily 6x6 km2 resolution by application of a random forest algorithm to 2011-2019 GOCI geostationary satellite data.
 Atmospheric Measurement Techniques, 15, 1075–1091.
 PDF.
 Publisher's version (open access).
 Associated dataset available from Dataverse.
 Video of 15-minute oral presentation at AGU.